Sacramento Bus Accident Lawyer

-Other bus accidents involve motor coach or charter buses that travel on the state and interstate highways.
-In a 2011 study conducted by the National Transportation Safety Board (NTSB), the researchers noted that buses and other commercial vehicles have a higher likelihood of being involved in a fatal accident than other vehicles.
+Other bus accidents involve motor coach or charter buses that travel on state and interstate highways.
+In a 2011 study by the National Transportation Safety Board (NTSB), the researchers noted that buses and other commercial vehicles are more likely to be involved in fatal accidents than other vehicles.
 However, the victims usually tend to be the occupants of the other vehicles involved in the crash, pedestrians, or bicyclists.Improving Bus Safety

 The students in the 2014 accident had difficulty escaping the burning bus after a Federal Express delivery truck crashed head-on into the bus.
 The NTSB claimed that inadequately labeled emergency exits and the absence of safety instructions contributed to the injuries and chaos.
-The NTSB also urged federal regulators to adopt rules that will make buses as safe for passengers as trains and airplane.
-Senator Lara’s bill only mandates pre-trip safety briefing similar to those on planes, but he would like to add provisions that would adopt all of the NTSB’s safety recommendations, such as requiring fire-resistant materials, black box data recording devices, and additional escape doors.
+The NTSB also urged federal regulators to adopt rules that will make buses as safe for passengers as trains and airplanes.
+Senator Lara’s bill only mandates pre-trip safety briefings similar to those on planes.
+Still, he would like to add provisions adopting the NTSB’s safety recommendations, such as requiring fire-resistant materials, black box data recording devices, and additional escape doors.

-Accidents involving buses can be devastating and serious.
-If you are involved in a bus accident, it is important that you consult with an experienced Sacramento Bus Accident Attorney right away to determine if you have a viable claim.Speak with a Sacramento Bus Accident Attorney Today
+Accidents involving buses can be severe and devastating.
+If you are involved in a bus accident, you must consult an experienced Sacramento Bus Accident Attorney immediately to determine if you have a viable claim.Speak with a Sacramento Bus Accident Attorney Today